-- Swedfund is Sweden's development finance institution for sustainable investments in developing countries and plays an important role in the implementation of Agenda 2030. - Swedfund is a state-owned company and is managed by the Swedish Ministry of Enterprise and Innovation.
-Its operations are financed by capital injections, for which the Swedish Ministry for Foreign Affairs is responsible, and through reflows from the portfolio.
+- Swedfund is Sweden's development finance institution for sustainable investments in developing countries and plays an important role in the implementation of Agenda 2030. - Swedfund is a state-owned company and is managed by the Swedish Ministry of Finance.
+Its operations are financed by capital injections, for which the Swedish Ministry for Foreign Affairs is responsible for, and through reflows from the portfolio.
 According to Swedfund's Owner's instruction, the work of the organisation must contribute to the realisation of the goal for Sweden's Policy for Global Development (PGD) and the objective of the operations is the goal of Sweden's international aid to contribute to the creation of conditions for improved standards of living for people who live in poverty and oppression.
-Swedfund's operations shall contribute to economically, socially, environmentally, and climatically sustainable development, aligned with the goals of the 2030 Agenda. - Our mission is to fight poverty through sustainable investments in developing countries. - We invest in equity, provide loans, and utilise funds as instruments to reach out to more small and medium-sized enterprises. - Our business model is based on three pillars: impact on society, sustainability and financial viability.
-By setting impact targets for each of these pillars at the portfolio level, monitoring the performance and working closely with our portfolio companies, we aim to ensure that our portfolio develops in the right direction and delivers the expected development effects. - Swedfund's Policy for Sustainable Development states our approach on impact and includes key impact requirements for our portfolio companies: swedfund-policy-for-sustainable-development 16-6-2021.pdf - Swedfund has formulated Theories of Change (ToC) for its overall institutional mission as well as for its focus sectors and themes.
-The ToCs frame the impact rationale for all investments in association with Swedfund's mission, strategy and targets.
+Swedfund's operations shall contribute to economically, socially, environmentally, and climatically sustainable development, aligned with the goals of the 2030 Agenda. - Swedfund's mission is to fight poverty through sustainable investments in developing countries. - Swedfund contributes to all of the Sustainable Development Goals (SDGs) but we focus on scaling our impact to five core SDGs.
+Poverty reduction (Goal 1) is directly linked to our vision.
+Our focus on Gender equality (Goal 5), Decent work (Goal 8), Reduced inequalities (Goal 10) and Climate action (Goal 13) permeates all of Swedfund's operations and investment processes. - Swedfund has several instruments for our investments: equity, loans and guarantees.
+We make both direct investments through equity and loans and indirect investments through the funds in which we invest.
+The choice of investment form depends on the financing requirements of each company, but we also strive to establish a good balance of instruments in our combined portfolio.
+Since 2023, Swedfund has also had access to EU guarantees. - Our business model is based on three pillars: impact on society, sustainability and financial viability.
+By setting targets for each of these pillars at the portfolio level, monitoring the performance and working closely with our portfolio companies, we aim to ensure that our portfolio develops in the right direction and delivers the expected development effects. - Swedfund's Policy for Sustainable Development states our approach on impact and includes key impact requirements for our portfolio companies: swedfund-policy-for-sustainable-development 2023.pdf - Swedfund has formulated Theories of Change (ToC) for its overall institutional mission as well as for its focus sectors and themes.
+The ToCs frame the impact rationale for all

+- investments in association with Swedfund's mission, strategy and targets.
 The content and relevance of the ToCs are regularly revised based on evidence gathered through impact studies and dialogues with internal and external stakeholders. - As a development finance institution, the achievement of our impact focused mission steers the development of our (i) strategy, (ii) targets and (iii) processes.
 This in turns stipulates how Swedfund integrates impact in our decision-making process, from proposal to exit.